morayo702/My-power-bi-project-on-CFPB/README.md

 ## Data Cleaning
 1 removed the missing value and clean the data with power query
 ## Data Modelling
 1 connect the relationship between the tables and created a clender table

+## Analyze
+here is were the main work start from